The Conjure Woman: Hot-Foot Hannibal

 In this final short story of The Conjure Woman, Annie' sister, Mabel, faces relationship issues with her boyfriend.
 Seeing the opportunity, McAdoo tells the story of a young woman by the name of Chloe whose master arranges a marriage with a man named Hannibal.
 However, because Chloe is in love with another man named Jeff, this poses problems for Hannibal, who grows increasingly frustrated.
 Searching for a solution, Chloe and Jeff go to Aunt Peggy, who gives them a conjure doll that is meant to intervene with Hannibal's performance to the extent that his master sends him to work the fields again.
 Taking Hannibal's place, Jeff and Chloe become more wrapped up in their relationship and ultimately forget to return the doll so that Aunt Peggy can take back the curse.
 Due to this sequence of events, Hannibal continues to worsen in his worth ethic, which results in his master deciding to sell him, which angers Hannibal even more.
-As a means for revenge, Hannibal lies to Chloe by saying that Jeff is cheating on him.
+As a means for revenge, Hannibal lies to Chloe by saying that Jeff is cheating on her.
 Reacting to this news, Chloe confesses to her master about the conjure doll, which results in Jeff being sold in the place of Hannibal.
 After Hannibal confesses his trickery to Chloe, the master tries to get Jeff back but it is too late as Jeff has drowned.
 Filled with his anguish and misery, Chloe lives the rest of her life in mourning until her death.
 Hearing this story and understanding the moral, Mabel decides to make up with her boyfriend.